MAKE A LASTING IMPACT WITH THE BANSANG

 The schools in this area are funded for basic needs by the Ministry of Education but are allocated no funds for extraordinary issues, such as material, new classes, sanitation, etc.

 The schools in this region are real community projects, where children spend most of their day and are fed through the UN WFP school-feeding programme supplemented by the produce of each school's orchard.
 No vegetables harvested – no greens on their plates.

 Water supply and access is therefore of paramount importance (watering of orchards; basic sanitation; fresh water; for cooking meals; domestic science and science courses) so helping build wells, digging boreholes, providing water pumps is primordial.

 Classroom, classroom furniture, stationery and didactic materials are also other areas of concern.

-We are also sponsoring selected undergraduate students (Law and Optometry) who are role models for the local youths.
+We have also just finished sponsoring two undergraduate students (Law and Optometry) who are role models for the local youths and welcome further candidates .

-We welcome donors support towards their University fees.
+We welcome donors support towards their further Masters / Postgrad University fees.